Jira Service Desk 4.5.x アップグレード ノート

 Below are some important notes on upgrading to Jira Service Desk 4.5.
 For details on the new features and improvements in this release, see the Jira Service Desk 4.5.x release notes.

-We normally do not introduce new features in the Enterprise release but rather consolidate the ones we've introduced since the last Enterprise releases.
-See our change log for all the features and fixes between the last ERs.
+We normally do not introduce new features in the Long Term Support release but rather consolidate the ones we've introduced since the last Enterprise releases.
+See our change log for all the features and fixes between the last LTS releases.
 Learn more

 4.5.4: Support for PostgreSQL 10

 We've added PostgreSQL 10 to the list of supported platforms.
 For more info, see Supported platforms.

 4.5.4: G1 GC enabled by default for Java 11